wp-plugins/my-calendar/trunk/readme.txt

 * Italian ([Sabir Musta](http://mustaphasabir.altervista.org)) - to 1.7.0
 * Brazilian Portuguese (Leonardo Kfoury) - to 1.6.0?

 New or updated translations are always appreciated.
-The translation source files are included in the download.
-[Codestyling Localization](http://wordpress.org/extend/plugins/codestyling-localization/) is a great plug-in for translating plug-ins!
+Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 == Installation ==